- Model Standards of Practice for Pharmacists

 College Contact: Pharmacy Practice

-This policy sets out the College’s expectations for members when considering delegation, and provides guidance on a member’s responsibility when performing delegated acts.
+This policy sets out the College’s expectations for registrants when considering delegation, and provides guidance on a registrant’s responsibility when performing delegated acts.
 The use of delegation is in accordance with the provisions of the Regulated Health Professions Act, and the Pharmacy Act.

 - Delegation of a controlled act should only occur if it is clinically appropriate and in the patient’s best interests.